TylanM/TylanM/README.md

 - 👋 Hi, I’m @TylanM
 - 👀 I’m interested in Full Stack development.
 - 🌱 I’m currently learning front end and back end through The Odin Project.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me at tylanbm.com

 <!---
 TylanM/TylanM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.